-I’ve been kind of obsessed with potatoes lately, and there are a few recipes to prove that: Black Bean-Potato Stew with Kale, Barley-Lentil Soup with potatoes, and my most popular recipe to-date, Eggplant Rollups with Black Bean-Potato Stuffing.
+You may have noticed my love for potatoes from how often I use them in my recipes.
+If not, here are a few recipes from the blog: Black Bean-Potato Stew with Kale, Barley-Lentil Soup with potatoes, and my most popular recipe to-date, Eggplant Rollups with Black Bean-Potato Stuffing.
 What can I say?
 I’m Russian, after all, and Russian people have a special place in their hearts for potatoes!

-Yes, homemade enchilada sauce is pretty easy to make!
-I like using enchilada sauce recipes from either Happy Herbivore Cookbook bu Lindsay Nixon or Vegan Casseroles by Julie Hasson.
-For obvious reasons I can’t list these recipes for the sauce here (got too much respect for other people’s copyrights!).
+Most of the time I try to make a homemade enchilada sauce, and believe it or not, it’s pretty easy to make!
+I like using enchilada sauce recipes from either Happy Herbivore Cookbook by Lindsay Nixon or Vegan Casseroles by Julie Hasson.
+For obvious reasons I can’t list these recipes for the sauce here, but feel free to check out Pinterest for vegan enchilada sauce recipes as well.

 It’s great if you choose to use whole grain or sprouted grain tortillas here, but if you can’t find those, oh well!
 Use whatever kind you have, even if they are regular flour tortillas – I promise to keep it a secret!